-The bridge in the Muslim part of Mostar was put on the Heritage List only after it had been blown up in the civil war.
+The bridge in the Muslim part of Mostar became a World Heritage after its destruction in the civil war.
 It is now a major attraction.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Old Bridge Area of the Old City of Mostar

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 946:

 “The historic town of Mostar, spanning a deep valley of the Neretva River, developed in the 15th and 16th centuries as an Ottoman frontier town and during the Austro-Hungarian period in the 19th and 20th centuries.
 Mostar has long been known for its old Turkish houses and Old Bridge, Stari Most, after which it is named.
 In the 1990s conflict, however, most of the historic town and the Old Bridge, designed by the renowned architect Sinan, was destroyed.